Acid Reflux and Gut Dysbiosis: Why Treating the Root Cause May Be the Missing Piece

 The gut and brain are in constant two-way communication via the vagus nerve and the enteric nervous system.
 This relationship, often called the gut-brain axis, means that what happens emotionally and neurologically has a real and measurable impact on digestive function.

-This is not a suggestion that reflux is psychological.
-It is an acknowledgment that the nervous system, the microbiome, and the digestive tract are one integrated system.
-Practices that support nervous system regulation, such as diaphragmatic breathing, gentle movement, vagal toning exercises, and mindfulness, can meaningfully complement other treatment strategies and support the conditions needed for healing.
+Research confirms that chronic stress can alter microbial composition, increase intestinal permeability, and trigger inflammatory responses that affect digestive function.
+This is not a suggestion that reflux is psychological, it is an acknowledgment that the nervous system, the microbiome, and the digestive tract are one integrated system.
+Practices that support nervous system regulation, such as diaphragmatic breathing, gentle movement, and mindfulness, can meaningfully complement other treatment strategies.

 Can the Gut Microbiome Recover?